defispartan/lens-frames/README.md

     deadline?: 123456789,               // number, optional, unix timestamp of signature expiration state?: "%7B%22counter%22%3A1%7D"   // string, optional, state that was passed from the frame, passed back to the frame, serialized to a string.
-Max 4kB.q actionResponse?: "0x"               // string, optional, transaction hash, if executed through tx button },
+Max 4kB.q actionResponse?: "0x"               // string, optional, transaction hash, if executed through tx button identityToken?: "",                 // string, optional, token issued by Lens API to verify profile identity and/or perform verification with Lens API from frame server signerType?: "",                    // string, optional, specifies type of signer used to sign typed data from messageBytes: "owner" or "delegatedExecutor" signer?: "",                        // string, optional, address used to sign type data from trustedData.messageBytes },
   trustedData: {
-    messageBytes: "",                   // string, EIP-712 signed message of request payload or blank string if action is not authenticated identityToken?: "",                 // string, optional, token issued by Lens API to verify profile identity and/or perform verification with Lens API from frame server signerType?: "",                    // string, optional, specifies type of signer used to sign typed data from messageBytes: "owner" or "delegatedExecutor" signer?: "",                        // string, optional, address used to sign type data from messageBytes }
+    messageBytes: "",                   // string, EIP-712 signed message of request payload or blank string if action is not authenticated
+  }
 }
 ```